Go to the docs for the latest release.

-A Cloud Central account provides multi-tenancy and enables you to organize users and resources in isolated workspaces from within Cloud Manager.
+Each Cloud Manager system is associated with a NetApp Cloud Central account.
+A Cloud Central account provides multi-tenancy and enables you to organize users and resources in isolated workspaces.

-Account Admins can then modify the settings for this account by managing users (members), workspaces, Connectors, and subscriptions:
+Account Admins can then modify the settings for this account by managing users, workspaces, and service connectors:

 For step-by-step instructions, see Setting up the Cloud Central account.

-The Manage Account widget in Cloud Manager enables Account Admins to manage a Cloud Central account.
+The Account Settings widget in Cloud Manager enables Account Admins to manage a Cloud Central account.
 If you just created your account, then you’ll start from scratch.
-But if you’ve already set up an account, then you’ll see all the users, workspaces, Connectors, and subscriptions that are associated with the account.
+But if you’ve already set up an account, then you’ll see all the users, workspaces, and service connectors that are associated with the account.

 When you associate a user, you assign them a role: